kermattC/tutorial-repo/README.md

 1. Install git - Here's a link that outlines how to install git across multiple operating systems: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 2. Create a folder.
 Then in your terminal, change directory to that folder
 3. Make sure you're in that folder.
 Then initialize the folder as a git repository via ```git init```
 4. Copy the https link to the repository.
 You can find it on the main page of your repository.
-Look for the ```diff + green button ```
+Look for the The background color should be `#ffffff` for light mode and `#0d1117` for dark mode.